Employee Relations

 c.
 Advisors

-Each party may have an advisor throughout this process.
+Each party may have an advisor at the hearing.
+The parties will provide the advisor’s name when the witness list and document evidence is submitted.
 At the hearing, however, the advisor’s role will be limited to observing and providing counsel to the party being advised.
 The advisor will not be permitted to participate in the hearing process.

 d.
 Hearing Procedures